Embedding Intelligence in Materials for Responsive Built Environment: A Topical Review on Liquid Crystal Elastomer Actuators and Sensors: Principles of LCEs as actuators and sensors

 Heating and cooling is the most basic way of triggering actuation, but regardless of how it is initiated, the heart of the process is the transition from the LC phase ground state to a disordered phase at temperatures above $T_c$.
-Importantly, we can achieve this phase change also without heating or cooling, by changing $T_c$ instead (Figure~\ref{principle}c).
-By incorporating light-responsive molecules which change their shape between rod-shaped and kinked when exposed to light of different wavelengths, we can tune $T_c$ back and forth below and above room temperature, by exposing with ultraviolet (UV) and visible light, respectively.
+Depending on the intended application, the ground state $T_c$ can be tuned to a convenient range by adjusting the chemistry.
+Two commonly employed chemistries are those developed by Keller and co-workers \cite{thomsen2001liquid} and by Yakacki et al.\cite{Yakacki2015a}, typically yielding $T_c$ on the order of $100^\circ$C and $80^\circ$C, respectively (each category allows significant variability for fine-tuning $T_c$).
+Such relatively high transition temperatures are often desirable, since it allows quick relaxation by rapid cooling when the heating stimulus is removed, but LCEs can be tuned to actuate at much lower temperature, for instance near body temperature as in the work of Shaha et al.\cite{Shaha2021} Importantly, we can also achieve the phase change without heating or cooling, by changing $T_c$ instead (Figure~\ref{principle}c).
+By incorporating light-responsive molecules which change their shape between rod-shaped and kinked when exposed to light of different wavelengths, we can tune $T_c$ back and forth below and above room temperature, by exposing with ultraviolet (UV) and visible light, respectively \cite{Yamada2008}.
 The LCE can now be actuated by light at constant temperature.
-We can also combine light- and temperature-driven actuation by incorporating dyes in the LCE,\cite{Kohlmeyer2013} which absorb light but immediately release the energy as heat: the LCE itself heats up internally due to the light exposure, yet the surrounding does not need to be heated.
+In the cited example by Yamada et al., the LCE was actuated in both directions at room temperature, using UV light with wavelength $\lambda=366$~nm and intensity 240~mWcm$^{-2}$, and visible light with $\lambda>500$~nm and intensity 120~mWcm$^{-2}$.
+We can also combine light- and temperature-driven actuation by incorporating dyes in the LCE, which absorb light but immediately release the energy as heat: the LCE itself heats up internally due to the light exposure, yet the surrounding does not need to be heated.
+Following this strategy, Kohlmeyer and Chen induced actuation of an LCE doped with an IR-dye by irradiating at wavelength $\lambda=980$~nm and intensity 5.7~mWmm$^{-2}$ ~\cite{Kohlmeyer2013}.
+Interestingly, the same intensity of IR light at $\lambda=1342$~nm induced no actuation, demonstrating the possibility to fine-tune the responsiveness to stimuli only within a specific wavelength region.
 Finally, recent advances in the chemistry of LCEs has also allowed humidity~\cite{deHaan2014Humidity-responsive} and electric field-driven~\cite{liu2017protruding} actuation.